xinjin/course-net-assignment/assignment3/README.md

 ## Background

 Begin by reading the slides of Routing Fundamentals and Routing Algorithms.
 They provide enough information to design both the distance-vector and link-state routing algorithms.
-At a high level, in distance-vector routing, each node talks only to its directly connected neighbors, but it tells them everything it has learned (i.e. distance to all nodes);  in link-state routing, each node talks to all other nodes, but it tells them only what it knows for sure (i.e. only the state of its directly connected links).
+At a high level, they work as follows.
+Your goal in this assignment is to turn this high-level description to actual working code.

+### Distance-Vector Routing

+* Each router keeps its own distance vector, which contains its distance to all destinations.
+* When a router receives a distance vector from a neighbor, it updates its own distance vector and the forwarding table.
+* Each router broadcasts its own distance vector to all neighbors when the distance vector changes.
+The broadcast is also done periodically if no detected change has occurred.
+* Each router **does not** broadcast the received distance vector to its neighbors.
+It **only** broadcasts its own distance vector to its neighbors.

+### Link-State Routing

+* Each router keeps its own link state and other nodes' link states it receives.
+The link state of a router contains the links and their weights between the router and its neighbors.
+* When a router receives a link state from its neighbor, it updates the stored link state and the forwarding table. **Then it broadcasts the link state to other neighbors.**
+* Each router broadcast its own link state to all neighbors when the link state changes.
+The broadcast is also done periodically if no detected change has occurred.
+* A sequence number is added to each link state message to distinguish between old and new link state messages.
+Each router stores the sequence number together with the link state.
+If a router receives a link state message with a smaller sequence number (i.e., an old link state message), the link state message is simple disregarded.

 ## Provided code